 Ohio Digitization Hubs

-Through LSTA funds awarded in 2013, the Cleveland Public Library, Columbus Metropolitan Library, Public Library of Cincinnati and Hamilton County, and Toledo-Lucas County Public Library, in conjunction with OPLIN and the State Library of Ohio, created four digitization hubs within the state.
+Through LSTA funds awarded in 2013, the Cleveland Public Library, Columbus Metropolitan Library, Cincinnati and Hamilton County Public Library, and Toledo-Lucas County Public Library, in conjunction with OPLIN and the State Library of Ohio, created four digitization hubs within the state.
 Each hub serves institutions and individuals within their region by digitizing materials using state of the art equipment.

 Ohio Digital Network and DPLA

 The Digital Public Library of America (DPLA) is an all-digital library that serves as a portal for millions of photographs, manuscripts, books, sounds, moving images, and more from libraries, archives, and museums around the United States.
 In 2012 DPLA began an initiative of “hubs” nationwide to collect materials on a larger scale.
 The Ohio Digital Network is a project to create a hub for addition of materials from Ohio institutions into DPLA.

 Ohio Memory is the collaborative digital library of the Ohio History Connection and the State Library of Ohio, which includes collections from more than 360 cultural heritage institutions from all of Ohio’s 88 counties.
 Established by the Ohio History Connection in 2000, the mission of Ohio Memory is to provide access to historical treasures of Ohio, bringing together primary sources from all parts of the state in an online scrapbook.